-The BRB's oversight responsibility was developed to ensure that Texas state debt is issued in a costeffective manner supported by sound debt-management policies that protect the state's credit ratings.
+The BRB's oversight responsibility was developed to ensure that Texas state debt is issued in a cost-effective manner supported by sound debt-management policies that protect the state's credit ratings.
 The agency has no oversight over local debt issuance.

-On September 27, 2013 S&P upgraded Texas' General Obligation Debt rating to AAA from AA+ with a stable outlook.
-S&P cited that Texas' economic performance continues to outperform the nation.
-Moody's last action on Texas' GO rating was to affirm its AAA rating and stable outlook on September 25, 2013.
-Fitch's latest action on Texas' GO rating was to affirm its AAA rating and stable outlook on June 27, 2013.
+Texas continues to maintain a AAA rating from all three major rating agencies.
+S&P's last action on Texas' GO rating was to affirm its AAA rating and stable outlook on April 22, 2016.
+Moody's last action on Texas' GO rating was to affirm its Aaa rating and stable outlook on April 27, 2016.
+Fitch's latest action on Texas' GO rating was to affirm its AAA rating and stable outlook on April 28, 2016.

 When the Board was created in 1987, Texas had 41 state bond issuers with no coordination of market access, no consistency in official statement reporting and no standards regarding issuance costs.
-Although the number of issuers has been reduced to 23 through administrative and legislative action, the volume of issuance continues to increase along with the continued need for oversight and coordination of bond issuances.
+Although the number of issuers has been reduced to 23 through administrative and legislative action, the complexity of issuances continues to increase along with the continued need for oversight.

-The requirement that proposed state debt issues must be reviewed at bimonthly meetings of the Board provides coordination for state debt issuance without unduly restricting an issuer's access to the credit markets.
-To help protect sales proceeds, state issuers must submit to the Board a detailed plan for administration and disbursement of proceeds as well as investment provisions, including specific provisions for the safety and security of those proceeds.
+The requirement that proposed state debt issues must be reviewed at bi-monthly meetings of the Board provides coordination for state debt issuance without unduly restricting an issuer's access to the credit markets.
+In addition, state issuers must submit to the Board a detailed report on the various cost of issuance fees incurred from each bond sale as well as a semi-annual report summarizing all outstanding debt of the issuer so that Board staff can update and verify state debt information.